 North American, South East Asian and Central African forest observations constrain parameter space to between 40% and 50% of parameter space, even when our tolerance to error is very low.
-The proportion of NROY space increases quickly, particularly using North American forest fraction, which becomes no constraint at all when our error tolerance is above 0.07 (1 standard deviation).
-The other forests offer some constraint up to about 0.1 (1 standard deviation), and the Amazon is more of a constraint, only losing power as a constraint when the standard deviation of our tolerance to error is above 0.15 (1 standard deviation).
+The proportion of NROY space increases quickly,

+5 particularly using North American forest fraction, which becomes no constraint at all when our error tolerance is above 0.07 (1 standard deviation).
+The other forests offer some constraint up to about 0.1 (1 standard deviation), and the Amazon is more of a constraint, only completely losing power as a constraint when the standard deviation of our tolerance to error is above 0.15 (1 standard deviation).

-Combining data, and using the maximum Implausibility of any dataset improves the constraint, particularly when the tolerance to error is low.
+Combining data, and using the maximum Implausibility of any dataset improves the constraint considerably, particularly when the tolerance to error is low.
 However, we urge caution.
-The fact that a) the performance of the Amazon data set appears different from the other observations, and b) that all parameter space is ruled out at lower values, even though there is emulator uncertainty, again raises concerns of a poorly specified Amazon simulator discrepancy.
+The fact that a) the performance of the Amazon data set appears quite different from the other observations, and b) that all of parameter space is ruled out at lower values, even though there is emulator uncertainty, again raises concerns of a poorly specified Amazon model discrepancy.

-A more robust calculation of tolerance to error can be found by excluding the Amazon observations and using the maximum implausibility from the other observations.
-This excludes more input parameter space than any single observation on its own, up to a tolerance to error of around 0.85 (1 standard deviation), where it performs in a similar manner to using Southeast Asian forest fraction.
+An alternative and perhaps more robust calculation of tolerance to error can therefore be found by excluding the Amazon observations and using the maximum implausibility from the other observations.
+This excludes more input parameter space

+15 than any single observation on its own, up to a tolerance to error of around 0.85 (1 standard deviation), where it performs in a similar manner to using Southeast Asian forest fraction.

 To what extent do the input spaces that are NROY when history matching with two forests overlap?
 We suppose that data that suggest highly overlapping input spaces give us confidence that those input spaces are valid.
 Another perspective is that overlapping input spaces give us little extra information, and we should seek out those that minimise overlap.
+We sample

-We sample uniformly from the input space, and test each point using a comparison with each forest observation to see if it is ruled out.
+20 uniformly from the input space, and test each point using a comparison with each forest observation to see if it is ruled out or not.
 If a point has the same status using both forests in the history match, we class that as an overlapping point.
-Table 3 gives the proportion of the samples which have the same status using each permutation of two forests for the history matching.
+Table 4 gives the proportion of the samples which have the same status using each permutation of two forests for the history matching.

 The most similar input space is found if we use the Southeast Asian and Central African rainforests.
 Comparing these forests with the North American forests gives a fairly high overlap - 61% and 66% for Southeast Asia and Central Africa respectively.
+The Amazon has markedly lower overlap with the other forests - 40% at the most with North America, and only 26% with